WattUp Wireless Charging

-WattUp, an award-winning, wireless charging technology looks like it was ripped straight from the notes of Nikola Tesla.
-Still in final development by Energous Corporation, the technology works like a Wifi router.
+WattUp is an award-winning wireless charging technology that looks like it was ripped straight from the notes of Nikola Tesla.
+Still in final development by the Energous Corporation, the technology works like a Wifi router.
 Instead of establishing a wireless connection to your modem, the WattUp transmitters use radio frequency to connect to the battery.

 With the technology able to be easily scaled, Wifi enabled video doorbells, motion sensors, and other peripherals can be placed with almost unlimited freedom.
-Other devices that will benefit greatly are tablets, cell phones, cameras, gaming controllers, and wearables (smartwatches, fitness trackers, and Bluetooth headsets.)
+Other devices that will benefit greatly are: tablets, cell phones, cameras, gaming controllers, and wearables (smartwatches, fitness trackers, and Bluetooth headsets.)

-Earlier this year, Energous announced a very interesting adaption of the technology.
-Surprisingly, the first consumer WattUp-enabled products are SKIIN Smart Underwear made by Myant.
-Available on their website, SKIIN.com, the pack includes 4 pairs of underwear and all of the electronic peripherals.
+In 2018, Energous announced a very interesting adaption of the technology.
+Surprisingly, the first consumer “WattUp-enabled” products are SKIIN Smart Underwear made by Myant.
+Available on their website (SKIIN.com), the pack includes 4 pairs of underwear and all of the electronic peripherals.